jzimme14/SensorHub/README.md

 These components are soldered together according to the datasheets of the specific parts and the circuit diagram in this project.

+### Flashing/Initializing Sensorunits
-Afterwards the units have to be initialized by flashing the code and setting the specific Unit-ID.
+The units have to be initialized by flashing the code and setting the specific Unit-ID.
 Every Sensorunit has its own ID which is set in the pio-project's code prior to flashing the chip.
 The Number given to a Sensorunit can be chosen independently.
 It is only used to identify the received data and assign it to a specific Sensorunit.

 Set the ID in line 39 of the main.cpp file in the lolin32_transponder_pio project folder.
 ```
 const int id = 1;